-2E.
-Physical therapists shall protect confidential patient/ client information and may disclose confidential information to appropriate authorities only when allowed or as required by law.
+- Physical therapists shall collaborate with patients/clients to empower them in decisions about their health care. - Physical therapists shall protect confidential patient/ client information and may disclose confidential information to appropriate authorities only when allowed or as required by law.

 Principle #3: Physical therapists shall be accountable for making sound professional judgments.

 (Core Values: Excellence, Integrity)

-- Physical therapists shall demonstrate independent and objective professional judgment in the patient's/client's best interest in all practice settings. - 3B.
+- 3A.
+Physical therapists shall demonstrate independent and objective professional judgment in the patient's/client's best interest in all practice settings. - 3B.
 Physical therapists shall demonstrate professional judgment informed by professional standards, evidence (including current literature and established best practice), practitioner experience, and patient/client values. - 3C.
-Physical therapists shall make judgments within their scope of practice and level of expertise and shall communicate with, collaborate with, or refer to peers or other health care professionals when necessary. - 3D.
-Physical therapists shall not engage in conflicts of interest that interfere with professional judgment. - Physical therapists shall provide appropriate direction of and communication with physical therapist assistants and support personnel.
+Physical therapists shall make judgments within their scope of practice and level of expertise and shall communicate with, collaborate with, or refer to peers or other health care professionals when necessary. - Physical therapists shall not engage in conflicts of interest that interfere with professional judgment. - Physical therapists shall provide appropriate direction of and communication with physical therapist assistants and support personnel.